Health Happens in Libraries

 This is the official federal site for ACA application and enrollment support.
 Individuals from any state may access this website to learn more about the basics of the Affordable Care Act, as well as enter their state to identify the most direct place to begin the application and enrollment process.

-Individuals in 36 states will utilize HealthCare.gov to apply for and enroll in coverage.
-The 14 remaining states and District of Columbia will operate independent application and enrollment sites in compliance with federal standards.
-These independent states and sites are listed below, and are the most direct source of ACA information for residents of these states.
-If your state is not listed below, it means that HealthCare.gov is the most direct site for your patrons’ ACA application and enrollment needs.
-(Idaho and New Mexico have state-based consumer information sites, though currently, residents in these states complete the application process at HealthCare.gov.)
-HealthCare.gov, as well as independent state sites are broadly referred to as health insurance "Marketplaces” or “exchanges.”
+Individuals in most states will utilize HealthCare.gov to apply for and enroll in coverage.
+Other states and the District of Columbia will operate independent application and enrollment sites in compliance with federal standards.
+HealthCare.gov, as well as independent state sites are broadly referred to as health insurance "Marketplaces” or “exchanges".

 Marketplace Consumer Assistance Resources